shariqkhantouchthis/First-strike-/README.md

 6. socket: This is a standard Python library for network communication.
 8. psutil: This library provides system and process utilities.
 Install it via pip using pip install psutil.
 9. scapy: This is a powerful Python library for packet manipulation and analysis.
 If it's not already installed, it will be installed automatically by the code if needed.
+10. Change line 415  (desktop_path = "C:/Users/YOURDEVICENAME/OneDrive/Desktop") to the name of your device to add files to your desktop.